 - Pain relievers.
 For the relief of discomfort from mittelschmerz, try an over-the-counter drug such as acetaminophen (Tylenol, others), aspirin, ibuprofen (Advil, Motrin IB, others) or naproxen sodium (Aleve).

 - Birth control pills (oral contraceptives).
 If mittelschmerz causes you a lot of discomfort or occurs monthly, ask your doctor about taking birth control pills.
-They prevent ovulation, so you shouldn't have ovulation pain while on them.
+Some types of birth control pills suppress ovulation, which could help ease ovulation pain while you're taking them.

 Lifestyle and home remedies